 Ole Miss Volleyball Coaches Running Coaching Clinic Friday, Saturday

-Sean Burdette is entering his third year as an assistant coach with the Ole Miss volleyball program.
-He joined the Rebels as an assistant coach in 2011 following a three year stint as the head coach at Bradley University and brings a wealth of coaching experience with him to the program.
+Sean Burdette recently completed his third year as an assistant coach with the Ole Miss volleyball program.
+He joined the Rebels as an assistant coach in 2011 following a three-year stint as the head coach at Bradley University and has brought a wealth of coaching experience with him to the program.

 Burdette has coached at many different levels and stops throughout his career.
 Prior to his most recent time as the head coach at Bradley, he served as a top assistant at Ohio State.
 He also has made coaching stops at Towson, Pittsburgh and Ohio-Dominican.

-In his second year with the Rebels, Burdette helped mentor two of the top middle blockers in the Southeastern Conference, Nakeyta Clair and Ty Laporte.
+In his second year with the Rebels, Burdette helped mentor Clair and Ty Laporte, two of the top middle blockers in the Southeastern Conference.
 The two SEC All-Freshman Team selections led Ole Miss in blocks, and were two of the Rebels' top kills leaders over the last half of the conference schedule.

 In his first season with the Rebels, Burdette helped coach middle blocker Regina Thomas to first team All-Region and honorable mention All-America honors.